-3. Character and Fitness Supplement Form

-This form consists of a series of yes/no questions in a variety of categories related to personal information, professional fitness, and criminal history.
+3. Character and Fitness Supplement Form: This form consists of a series of yes/no questions in a variety of categories related to personal information, professional fitness, and criminal history.
 Character references are also a part of this form.
-This supplement is filled out at the beginning of the program and updated at the completion of the program.
+This supplement is filled out before the program begins, is given to the Field Placement Officer at Orientation, and is updated at the completion of the program.
 Candidates must not omit anything from their background.
-Be honest.
-If an individual falsely answers a question and it comes out that the candidate's clearance is denied, that individual will not receive a teacher certificate.
+Honesty is crucial.
+If an individual falsely answers a question and the candidate's clearance is denied, that individual will not receive a teacher certificate.
 The Education Field Experience Officer tracks the clearance status on each candidate and periodically informs candidates and faculty of the current status.
-All candidates must be completely cleared prior to Winter quarter of their first year in the program.
+All candidates must be completely cleared prior to Week 8 of fall quarter, Year 1.